dojo/docs/quickstart/events.rst

   firstLinkConnections.push(dojo.connect(firstLinkNode, 'onclick', foo));

 In this example, I passed ``dojo.connect`` the object I want my function to listen to (in this case, a DOM node), the name of the function that should trigger my function's call (in this case, the "onclick" event), and the name of my function.
 Note that I keep a reference to the connection (called a handle) by setting firstLinkConnections[0] to the return value of ``dojo.connect``.
 This will allow me to disconnect the listener later, if I desire.
-Now, when a user clicks "Dojo," a message appears in the log Because my function is global in scope, I can pass it directly to connect.
+Now, when a user clicks "Dojo", a message appears in the log.
+Because my function is global in scope, I can pass it directly to connect.
 The following, however, are equivalent:

 .. js ::